mendix/IBM-Watson-Connector-Suite/README.md

 ## Known issues

-The ChatWidget doesn't show the username properly when the example app is deployed in a sandbox.
+* The ChatWidget doesn't show the username properly when the example app is deployed in a sandbox.
+* Not all Watson services are available in all regions.
+The the [Service availability](https://cloud.ibm.com/docs/resources/services_region.html#services_region) document contains a comprehensive list of services and the regions where they are available.

 ## Build Details